mendix/docs/content/en/docs/appstore/services/business-events.md

 ### 6.3 Production Deployment

 To deploy to production, you must have a subscription to the [Mendix Event Broker](#mendix-event-broker).
-See [Mendix Event Broker License](#event-broker-license) for licensing information.

-Make sure you [enable the Mendix Event Broker](#enable-mx-event-broker) for every app and environment before deploying.
+Make sure you enable the Mendix Event Broker for every app and environment before deploying.
+See [Mendix Event Broker](/appstore/services/event-broker/) for more information.

 #### 6.3.1 Warning Message When Enabling Mendix Event Broker